Golpe82/snom-baos777/README.md

 # Internet of Things gateway

+The purpose of this project is to implement differents IoT systems/services.
+The first implemented service under development is the comunication with the [KNX system](https://www.knx.org/knx-en/for-professionals/index.php) over HTTP protocol.
+Further services like the [DECT-Messaging](https://github.com/snom-project/DECTMessagingDemonstrator) / Bluetooth beacons app are also in progress.

 ## KNX app
+The KNX URL-Gateway allows you to control your KNX system in a easy way.
+You just need a device that sends HTTP-Requests like a webbrowser, an IP phone, a DECT basis station, an IP camera, an IP intercom, etc.
+You can also build your own application that sends the requests.

+That means you can change the functionality of the buttons of your IP device in order to control your KNX system without the need of hiring a KNX integrator.

+For example, using a [Snom IP phone](https://www.snom.com/en/), you can assign at each time, to each button in each room a new functionality without paying for this change.

+You only need to send an HTTP-Request with this pattern:
+`http://ip.of.the.gateway:1234/knx/group/address-an` (will switch on your groupaddress)
+or
+`http://ip.of.the.gateway:1234/knx/group/address-aus` (will switch off your groupaddress)

-The KNX app in this project allows you to upload your groupaddresses, create or modify your KNX Snom XML minibrowser and to control your KNX installation through the URL KNX-Gateway.
+The KNX app allows you to upload your KNX groupaddresses and create or modify your KNX [Snom XML minibrowser](https://service.snom.com/display/wiki/XML+Minibrowser) for controlling your KNX installation.

-### For local development
-1. Clone this project in any directory in your local machine
-2. Create a symlink from the file `/path/to/project/iot/knx/media/knx.xml` to the file `/path/to/project/iot/knx/templates/knx/minibrowser.xml` (as sudo)
+At this moment the KNX URL Gateway can only control boolean values (on/off) in one way (send).
+That means reading values from the KNX Bus (e.g. to visualize stati) is still not possible.

 ### Hardware needed for the KNX URL Gateway
 - Raspberry Pi 3B+
 - [KNX kBerry module](https://www.weinzierl.de/index.php/en/all-knx/knx-module-en/knx-baos-module-838-en)

-### Preparing the hardware
+### Preparing the KNX URL-Gateway
 1. Flash the Raspberry Pi with the Raspberry OS
 1. Assemble the kBerry with the Raspberry Pi and connect it to your LAN network and to your KNX-Bus.
 2. Add this in the `/boot/config.txt` of the raspberry pi: